pmiklos/byteball-devnet-config/README.md

 ## Connecting to the devnet

-While `byteball-devnet-config` helps you setting up the devnet protocol, you still have to do a manual configuration in your `conf.js` or `conf.json`.
+While `obyte-devnet-config` helps you setting up the devnet protocol, you still have to do a manual configuration in your `conf.js` or `conf.json`.
 In order to use the devnet, you have to connect to the devnet hub which is by default exposed on `localhost:6611` via an unencrypted websocket protocol:

 ```
 exports.WS_PROTOCOL='ws://';